 - Asterdale Primary School uses a range of technology.
-This includes access to: - o Computers, laptops, iPads and other digital devices - o Internet which may include search engines and educational websites - o Email - o Digital cameras, web cams and video cameras - All school owned devices will be used in accordance with the school's Acceptable Use Policy and with appropriate safety and security measures in place: - Smoothwall software to filter online content - o Smoothwall software to customise content access for children and staff - Members of staff will always evaluate websites, tools and apps fully before use in the classroom or recommending for use at home. - The school will use age appropriate search tools such as Google Safe and YouTube Kids, following an informed risk assessment, to identify which tool best suits the needs of our community. - The school will ensure that the use of internet-derived materials, by staff and pupils, complies with copyright law and acknowledge the source of information.
+This includes access to: - Computers, laptops, iPads and other digital devices - \circ $\;$ Internet which may include search engines and educational websites $\;$ - o Email - \circ $\;$ Digital cameras, web cams and video cameras - All school owned devices will be used in accordance with the school's Acceptable Use Policy and with appropriate safety and security measures in place: - o i-boss filtering & monitoring software to filter online content - Members of staff will always evaluate websites, tools and apps fully before use in the classroom or recommending for use at home. - The school will use age appropriate search tools (Kiddle), following an informed risk assessment, to identify which tool bestsuits the needs of our community. - The school will ensure that the use of internet-derived materials, by staff and pupils, complies with copyright law and acknowledge the source of information.